dvanvleet/Capstone-Project/Windows Local Environment Installation Guide.md

 		sudo add-apt-repository multiverse

 ### Download and Install WSL
-*Note: You will be installing WSL onto your local machine within a Windows terminal*
+*Note: You will be installing WSL onto your local machine within a Windows terminal.
+If you are using VSCode, ensure that you install the WSL extension*

 1. Launch a Terminal Window